 At the beginning of every term, CIS will run a scan on every PC/Laptop to verify that it meets the network requirements.
 So let's hope you meet them, because otherwise fixing your issue once at college, will be difficult with no internet access!

+On Windows 7, or if Windows Defender is not detected/having problems, you can install Avast.
 Click here to download Avast, which is our recommended antivirus.

 Click here to be taken to Sophos website.
 Register for an account, and then click submit.
 Click on the 'Download' button.
 Then, scroll down to the bottom, and check the 'I accept' box.
 Finally, click the 'Submit' button, and the download should begin.
 Double click the file once it has downloaded, and then open the setup within the extracted folder.

 To check that it has installed, look up at your menu bar, and an 's' inside a shield should appear as follows: